zerger3/poeGrabBeasts/readme.txt

-Script clicks bestiary orb, clicks on top left beast in beastiry book and puts it into the inventory.
+Script clicks bestiary orb in your inventory, clicks on top left beast in beastiry book and puts it into the inventory.

 run GrabBeast.ahk
 run game in 800x600 windowed mode